Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Over-application can also cause problems with the paint.
-If the primer underneath was applied heavily and hasn't cured enough, the paint on top can remain soft and sticky to the touch for an extended period of time, especially if a darker color was used.
+If the primer underneath was applied heavily and hasn't cured enough, the paint on top can remain soft and sticky to the touch for an extended period of time, especially if a darker color was used because these dry slower.
 Always apply thin coats so the primer can dry normally before you paint over it.

 Apply Two Coats

 On most of my wood painting projects, I apply two coats of primer and two coats of paint.
 Two coats of primer eliminates any chance of tannin bleed.
 Sometimes the first coat doesn't completely seal the surface.
 Two coats is important too when priming over grain filler.
 With only one prime coat, you can run into problems with dull spots in the paint gloss.